More Medications Facts

 Bacteria need to synthesize proteins in order to ensure their reproduction.
 This biological activity requires the capture of nutrients from the surrounding environment at the expense of the host.
 Among those nutrients are the amino acids, which are incorporated in the bacteria's ribosomes, the cell organites where protein synthesis takes place.

 Doxycycline is generally bacteriostatic against a wide variety of organisms, both gram-positive and gram-negative.
-In gram-negative bacteria, transportation of the drug into the cell occurs either by passive diffusion or through an energy-dependent active transport system.
+In gram-negative bacteria, transportation of the doxycycline into the cell occurs either by passive diffusion or through an energy-dependent active transport system.
 The latter system is also believed to exist in gram-positive bacteria.
-Doxycycline and minocycline are more lipophilic than the other tetracyclines, which allows them to pass easily through the lipid bilayer of bacteria.
+Doxycycline is more lipophilic than the other tetracyclines, which allows it to pass easily through the lipid bilayer of bacteria.

 Doxycycline penetrates the bacterial cell and interferes with the protein biosynthesis, stopping the process of bacteria reproduction.
 Bacteria cannot reproduce and die or are killed by the defense mechanisms (white cells) of the host.
 Doxycycline can also alter the cytoplasmic membrane and this in turn causes leakage of nucleotides and other compounds out of the cell.
 This does not directly kill the bacteria but instead inhibit it.